droidian-mt6765/adaptation-droidian-garden/README.md

-# adaptation-dandelion
+# droidian-overlay
-adaptation files for Redmi 9A codenamed dandelion
+adaptation files for Redmi 9A codenamed dandelion and Redmi 9C codenamed angelica